It is a surgery to remove all or part of the bladder.

 Nerve-sparing cystectomy or partial cystectomy is a surgical procedure of choice for more doctors.

 It is most often done to treat bladder cancer.
-If the cancer is in an early stage, this surgery can help cure it.
+If the tumor is early, this surgery can help cure it.

 After surgery, the bladder will still be able to work.
 The reasons for a cystectomy include:

 - Cancer of the bladder.

 - Problems with muscle nerve control in the bladder.

 - Damage to the bladder from radiation or chemotherapy.

 - Bladder damage or bleeding caused by other conditions, treatments, or injuries.